-The fixed-weight calculation is the process by which UC Riverside evaluates freshman applicants who meet minimum UC requirements.
-This calculation uses multiple measures of achievement and promise while also considering the context in which each student has demonstrated accomplishment.
-UC Riverside calculates an Academic Index Score (AIS) that weights five factors in an additive model for all freshman applicants.
+Comprehensive review is the process by which UC Riverside evaluates first-year applicants, who meet minimum UC requirements, using multiple measures of achievement and promise, while considering the context in which each student has demonstrated accomplishment.
+UC Riverside calculates an Academic Index Score (AIS) that weighs five factors in an additive model for all first-year applicants.
 These five factors are a subset of the 13 factors that are recommended by the Board of Admissions and Relations with Schools (BOARS) and approved by the UC Regents.
-The UC Riverside faculty have designated the following measures to be used to calculate the AIS.
-After extensive analysis, our AIS score weights high school GPA, number of Advanced Placement/International Baccalaureate courses, Eligibility in the Local Context, first-generation status, and low family income status.
-These weights have maintained a diverse student body that is most likely to succeed and graduate on-time.
+UC Riverside faculty have designated high school GPA, number of AP/IB courses, Eligibility in the Local Context, first-generation status and low family income for inclusion in the AIS.
+The weighting of these factors result in a student body that is most likely to succeed and graduate while maintaining diversity.
+The admission rate for fall 2023 was 68.2%.